CrazyPython/ppcg.nomicon/rules.md

 8. ~ Rule-proposal Formatting
  - Add `[WIP]` to the title of your rule proposal if it is not ready for voting, for example if you want others to review it first.
  - When it is ready to be voted on,
    - Embed a diff in your rule proposal in the following format.
-On PRs, it will render in color:
-        ```
-        + this is an added line
-        - this is a removed line
-        this is a normal line
-        ```
+[See this example rule-proposal](https://github.com/CrazyPython/ppcg.nomicon/pull/3)
    - Add an end date for voting, seven days after the day when voting started.